 Brokers are required to retain records pertaining to their brokerage transactions for three years from the successful or unsuccessful conclusion of the transaction or the disbursement of all trust monies pertaining to that transaction, whichever occurs later.
 However, if the broker's agency agreement is terminated prior to the conclusion of the transaction, the broker shall retain transaction records for three years after the agency agreement is terminated or the disbursement of all funds held by or paid to the broker in connection with the transaction, whichever occurs later.
 Documents that must be retained include sale contracts, leases, offers (even those not accepted), agency contracts, earnest money receipts, trust account records, disclosure documents, closing statements, broker cooperation agreements, broker price opinions and comparative market analyses (including notes and supporting documentation), advertising, sketches, and any other records relating to a transaction.
+For example, other records would include vendor invoices, written communications with a tenant or client, and Working with Real Estate Agent Disclosures signed by customers who may not have become clients.

-Rule A .0108(d) also requires an individual broker to pro-

-vide a copy of such records including written agency disclosures, agency agreements, and contracts to the firm or sole proprietorship with which they are affiliated within three days of the broker's receipt of such documents.
+Rule A .0108(d) also requires an individual broker to provide a copy of such records including written agency disclosures, agency agreements, and contracts to the firm or sole proprietorship with which they are affiliated within three days of the broker's receipt of such documents.

-Brokerage Fees and Compensation [Rule A.0109]
+Brokerage Fees and Compensation [Rules A.0109, A.0120]

-This rule addresses various issues associated with the disclosure of and sharing of compensation received by a real estate licensee.
+These rule address various issues associated with the disclosure of and sharing of compensation received by a real estate licensee.